State-by-state updates on demonstrations planned

 Cheyenne

+There were no protesters at the Capitol building, though state troopers kept watch from balconies just in case, reported the Wyoming Tribune Eagle.

 Sgt.
-Jeremy Beck, public information officer for the Wyoming Highway Patrol told Wyotoday.com that the patrol is preapred for anything that may occur.
+Jeremy Beck, public information officer for the Wyoming Highway Patrol told Wyotoday.com that the patrol was prepared for anything that may occur.

 This file will be updated throughout the day as more information becomes available.

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday